Small Apartment Furniture Checklist: Space-Saving Essentials

 Q: What furniture should I avoid in small apartments?

 A: Avoid oversized sectionals, bulky recliners, large entertainment centers, and single-purpose furniture.
-Choose pieces that serve multiple functions instead.
+Choose pieces that serve multiple functions instead — that’s the core principle of every effective small apartment furniture checklist.